-Beginning January 1, 2005, each independent director receives an annual fee of \$25,000, plus \$1,000 for each meeting of the Board of Directors and Audit Committee he attended and \$750 for each meeting of all other committees he attended.
-The Chairman of the Board receives an additional annual fee of \$15,000, so long as he is not an employee of the Company, and the Chairman of the Audit Committee receives an additional annual fee of \$3,000.
+Each director receives an annual fee of \$25,000, plus \$1,000 for each meeting of the Board of Directors and Audit Committee he attends and \$750 for each meeting of all other committees he attends.
+The Chairman of the Board receives an additional annual fee of \$15,000, so long as he is not an employee of the Company, and the Chairman of the Audit Committee receives an additional fee of \$3,000.